defold/doc/docs/en/tutorials/runner.md

     end
 end
 ```
-1. Store the id:s of the ground game objects in a Lua table so we can iterate over them.
+1. Store the id's of the ground game objects in a Lua table so we can iterate over them.
 2. The `init()` function is called when the game object comes to life in the game.
 We initiate a object local member variable that contains the speed of the ground.
 3. `update()` is called once each frame, typically 60 times per second. `dt` contains the number of seconds since the last call.
 4. Iterate over all the ground game objects.